roytrust/rejoice/ManOfFaith.md

 1. He is no fool who gives what he cannot keep to gain that which he cannot lose. - Jim Elliot
+1. Not your perfection but your direction. - MacArthur

 ### John MacArthur
 * Satan/demons operate a kingdom of lies that dominates the world.